sunghyuneun/sunghyuneun.github.io/content/experience.md

 - Redesigned differential op-amp current sense circuit on Motor Driver board for use with FOC
 - Researched and calculated component values considering low-pass cutoff frequencies to filter out crosstalk while maintaining signal integrity
 - Simulated circuit using LTSpice with small-signal AC analysis bode plot to verify functional circuit

+## UBC Rover, Arm Mechanical Subteam

+Sept 2024 - Dec 2025

+- Developed 3D-printed driver holders with aviator sockets using SolidWorks for ease of access in wiring
+- Soldered aviator plugs and wires to drivers to establish connections to arm actuators and sensors
+- Employed SolidWorks to redesign forearm axis of motion from belt-driven arrangement to internal gear to remove necessity for belt maintenance
+- Researched and implemented tapered roller bearings, internal gear, and brushless motor with teammates which was optimized for the new axis of motion
+- Machined holes into a bevel gear using a milling machine to securely attach onto arm with fasteners
+- Performed FEA Analysis on Wrist Part

 # Education